programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ## Beyond: Join the Community, Build a Modification from Scratch, and More

 The most advanced way to incorporate 0&#x0338; A.D. into the classroom is to build a gameplay modification (mod) from scratch.
 You, the instructor, might wish to bring a wholly new civilization into the game.
 You might like to make a custom hero for one of the base game's civilizations.
 You might assign mod-making as a class project.
-Regardless of what you should decide to do, your possibilities are only limited by the Pyrogenesis game engine's own limits.
+Regardless of what you should decide to do, your possibilities are only limited by the game engine's own limits.
 The [Modding Guide](https://perma.cc/LG68-3H2Q) states:

 > 0&#x0338; A.D. has been designed from the beginning for ease of modding.
 Not just art and sound, but also the code which makes the game come to life.
 All the textures, 3D models, animations, sounds, fonts, and scenarios found in the game are packaged into 'mods' (modifications).
 Additionally, a large amount of the game's logic (written in JavaScript) is packaged in mods.